suyinwb/MechaCar_Statistical_Analysis/README.md

 ![Summarize](resources/summarize.png)

-The total variance of the suspension coils is 62.29.
+The total variance of the suspension coils is 62.29 for all manufacturing lots in total.
 This is within MechaCar design specifications.

 >Group_by

 ![Group_by](resources/group_by.png)

+Variance of the suspension coils must not exceed 100 pounds per square inch.
+Lots 1 and 1 are within the designs specifications.
+Lot 3 variance for suspension coils is 170.28, which exceeds 100 pounds per square inch.
+Therefore Lot 3 did not meet design specifications.

 ## Appendix